 Writing in Practice: The Journal of Creative Writing Research

-NAWE's Writing in Practice aims to explore the nature of the art of writing, highlighting current academic thinking and practice, and reflecting on this with an international outlook.
+We are also happy to accept submissions beyond the remit of this special issue, which explore the nature of the art of writing, highlighting current academic thinking and practice, in the UK and internationally.

 Submissions should be in the region of 4000–10,000 words, and include an abstract of up to 200 words.
 A biographical note of up to 200 words should be provided via Submittable, but not included in the document that is the submitted article.

-All submissions will be peer reviewed, with feedback given by in Spring 2024.
+All submissions will be anonymously double peer reviewed, with feedback given in Spring 2026.
 A document giving full submission guidelines, together with a style guide, is available here.

 Please note: submissions that ignore these guidelines may not be considered.